ddmitov/perl-executing-browser/README.md

 * Scripts and their HTML-based interfaces can be extracted and run from ZIP packages.

 **Networking:**
-* PEB will open only pages from a predefined list of allowed domain names.
+* PEB can open web pages with cross-site scripting disabled.

 **Configurability:**
-* All settings are stored in a single file with comments included.
+* All settings are stored in simple INI files.
 * Browser root folder can be any folder.
 * All browser functions are accessible from special URLs.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.